If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 3. Organize Around Your Stove

-• Keep your utensils to the right or left of the stove, depending on which is your dominant hand.
-For instance, if you’re right-handed, keep the utensils to the right.
+• Dominant side: Keep your main cooking utensils to the right or left of the stove, depending on your dominant hand.

 4. Under-Sink Storage